The SibKeyerQSK with blinky LEDs

-There are two code versions for this project, the ultra-simple SibKeyer.ino and the SibKeyerQSK.ino which has extra outputs for QSK operation and blinky LEDs.
+There are two code versions for this project, the ultra-simple SibKeyer.ino and the less simple SibKeyerQSK.ino which has extra outputs for QSK operation and a few extra blinky LEDs.
 The SibKeyerQSK version has many of the capabilities of the Accu-Keyer Extended discrete TTL keyer project and the QSK Timing Generator project.
 One of the design goals of this project was to make a keyer that has a similar feel to the original WB4VVF AccuKeyer, but without the bug that causes the first charactor sent to to be longer than the rest.

-The SibKeyerQSK is also compatible with the Modular CW Transmitter Prototyping System and will work with the interface section of the All-Ears QSK Timing Generator.
+The SibKeyerQSK is compatible with the Modular CW Transmitter Prototyping System and will work with the interface section of the All-Ears QSK Timing Generator.

 The SibKeyer feature list includes: